Prity FG W15

 Stove expert replied: Nice review and boiler producing good output.
 Glass will blacken when the airwash system is closed but should burn off with a short period of fast burn.

-I cooked a roast of beef in it recently and the meat was a soft as butter.
-Only one issue you need to raise the roasting pan or better yet cover the roasting pan with a non-stick baking sheet... [ read more ]
+of beef in it recently and the meat was a soft as butter.
+Only one issue you need to raise the roasting pan or better yet cover the roasting pan with a non-stick baking sheet as the meat and potatoes will stick to roasting dish.
+Its perfect for homes with limited space.

 Stove expert replied: What more can anyone ask, heat, cooked food and hot ater - can't be a bad advert for this stove.